 The Oakland / Berkeley Firestorm is an event that is etched into memory for many Bay Area residents.
 The community banded together to save lives, structures, and to rebuild.
 Thirty years later, the neighborhood is coming together to pay tribute to those lives lost, reconnect, and celebrate coming back as a community that can play -and prepare- together.

-We welcome you participating in our Community Comeback by volunteering or by sharing your story.
+We welcome you participating in our Community Comeback by sharing your story.